0xpatatedouce/guide-massa-node-step-by-step-/README.md

 cd massa/massa-node/
 ```

-Open the first screen to boostrap your node
+Open the first screen to boostrap your node.
 ```
 screen -S massa_node
 ```
-you can run the node woth the command below, replace < PASSWORD > with your own password
+You can run the node with the command below, replace < PASSWORD > with your own password.
 ```
 RUST_BACKTRACE=full cargo run --release -- -p <PASSWORD> |& tee logs.txt
 ```
 ![Capture d’écran 2024-02-20 201502](https://github.com/0xpatatedouce/guide-massa-node-step-by-step-/assets/123324096/1887581e-4893-43bd-b7f3-260aa64e9765)

-if you have a result like on the image, congratulations your node is running, press ctrl + a+d to quite the screen and come back to the root
+if you have a result like on the image, congratulations your node is running, press ctrl + a+d to quite the screen and come back to the root.
 ```
 cd $home
 ```
 ```
 cd massa/massa-client/
 ```
-open a second screen to compiled the client
+Open a second screen to compiled the client.
 ```
 screen -S massa_client
 ```
-replace the < PASSWORD > with your own password
+Replace the < PASSWORD > with your own password.
 ```
 cargo run --release -- -p <PASSWORD>
 ```

 ![Capture d’écran 2024-02-20 201758](https://github.com/0xpatatedouce/guide-massa-node-step-by-step-/assets/123324096/7c714251-3b6c-40e3-b839-219913ac4547)

+Let's create a wallet with this command or you can import your wallet.
 ```
 wallet_generate_secret_key
 ```